stingray.schema_instance¶

 An Unpacker helps convert data from an

-.
+Instance.
 For NDInstances, this involves size calculations and value conversions.
 For WBInstances and JSON, this is a pass-through because the sizes don’t matter and the values are already Native Python objects.An Unpacker is a generic procotol.
 A class that implements the protocol should provide all of the methods.

 It might make sense to define one more method

-- instance_iter(self, sheet: str, **kwargs: Any) Iterator[Instance] ¶
+- instance_iter(self, sheet: str, **kwargs: Any) Iterator[Instance]¶

 Iterates through all the records of a given sheet.